need4swede/wiki-go/data/documents/playback/trident-player/sync/document.md

 | Medium | Balanced buffer size |
 | Slow (<10 Mbps) | Larger buffer for stability |

-### Handling Slowdowns

-If your network slows down during playback, Neptune has buffered content ahead to keep playing.
-You may see brief buffering only if the slowdown persists.

-### Video Caching
+### During Buffering

-With video caching enabled (Settings > Playback > Full Video Caching), Neptune caches content to disk as it streams using 6 parallel connections.
-Pausing playback continues downloading in the background.
-This is especially effective on high-latency networks where parallel connections significantly improve throughput.
+If playback has to pause to fill the buffer, sync stays intact.
+When playback resumes, audio and video are still aligned.

-## Premium Content
+## Seeking

+Trident seeks to the exact frame you requested, not just the nearest keyframe.

+### Sync After a Seek

+Sync recalibrates over the first 1-2 seconds after a seek.
+This is when calibration is happening rather than a problem.

 ### Lossless Audio

-Neptune is optimized for lossless audio formats like Dolby TrueHD.
-These formats require special handling, and Neptune ensures they play smoothly without stuttering.
+With Dolby TrueHD or DTS-HD MA, expect a brief silence (~100-200ms) after a seek while the audio decoder finds a sync point.
+This is a property of the format, not Neptune.

+## Transcoded Streams

+In Transcode mode, the server may begin sending audio slightly before video.
+Trident detects and compensates for the offset during calibration.

+## Video Caching

+With **Full Video Caching** enabled in **Settings > Playback > Advanced**, Trident caches content to disk as you stream using parallel connections.
+Pausing continues the download in the background, so you can pre-load ahead of a shaky network stretch.
+Seeking back into cached portions plays without re-downloading.

-### 4K HDR
+## 4K HDR

-Complex 4K HDR content plays smoothly thanks to hardware decoding and smart buffer management.
-Even demanding Dolby Vision content plays without issues.
+4K HDR content uses hardware decoding.
+Dolby Vision content plays through the same path.